 California Health and Safety Code 11351: Possession for Sale of a Controlled Substance

-Under California Health and Safety Code 11351 HS, possessing certain controlled substances with the intent to sell them is a serious felony offense.
+Under California Health and Safety Code 11351 HS, it is a severe felony to possess certain controlled substances with the specific intent to sell them.
+Unlike simple possession for personal use, HS 11351 requires a commercial purpose.

 -